skial/uhu/README.md

 Start off by marking your classes with ```@:hocco``` metadata.
 Then in your ```.hxml``` file add ```--macro Hocco.me()``` which will generate documentation for your project.

+You can read a more detailed introduction to Hocco and how to change the default settings per class, enum or typedef or for the entire project.
+[Overview of Hocco](https://github.com/skial/uhu/wiki/Hocco)

 ## _BETA_ Albert { ##

 Albert is [Mustache](http://mustache.github.com/), a framework-agnostic way to render logic-free views.